 6. Shopping in Miles City’s Main Street

-Miles City’s historic downtown area is full of art galleries, boutiques, and local eateries.
+The city’s historic downtown area is full of art galleries, boutiques, and local eateries.
 It features the Miles City Farmers Market every Saturday from May to September, with fresh produce and goods for sale.

 7. Drive or bike along the Yellowstone River Parkway